AdobeDocs/experience-manager-cloud-manager.en/help/using/managing-pipelines.md

 >
 >You can not edit a running pipeline.

+>[!NOTE]
+>
+>Web tier and config pipelines are not supported with private repositories.
+Please see the document [Adding Private Repositories in Cloud Manager](/help/managing-code/private-repositories.md) for details and the full list of limitations.

 ## Deleting Pipelines {#deleting-pipelines}

 1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization and program.